sojubox/brandmeister-api/README.md

 BrandMeister project's success relies on collaboration, thus the existence of this and other related repositories of Open Source code.
 By the time being, global main features of this project are:

  * Basic ETSI-like DMR functionality adapted to ham radio service (that means basically the network is 100% operational and vendor-independent).
- * Complete voice functionality (two Time Slots, many Talk Groups routers and addressed, at the time, among countries).
+ * Complete voice functionality (two Time Slots [TS], many Talk Groups [TG] routed and addressed, at the time, among countries woldwide).
  * Basic short messaging inter/intra Time Slot functionality.
  * (partial) Support for D-Star (by means of inter-platform gateways)
  * (uncompleted) Support for 100% terminal independence.